Dr. Wm. Robinson Plantation Museum

 Notice the construction of the walls.
 These are handmade, sun baked bricks, held together with mud mortar.
 Every ninth course of brick, a piece of board was nailed to the studs to stabilize the wall.
 This is called "nogging" and is a form of insulation.
 It keeps the house cool in the summer and tends to keep it warmer in winter.
 It is also a fire deterrent.
 The studs are squared off saplings which are mortised into the sill and plate.
 Plaster was made from ground clamshells and was applied right over the brick nogging, thereby eliminating lathe.

-floors in this room, the bed chamber and the second floor are original
+floors in this room, the bed chamber and the second

 to the house.